What is hybrid IT?

 - Allocate costs derived from the financial ledger to hybrid assets

 Manage supply and demand, leverage showback and chargeback to influence demand and consumption.
-A system of record for hybrid IT must:

 - Automate showback and chargeback of costs and services